nadif-hasan-purno/devtinder-punox-backend/homework.md

 - Explore the Mongoose Documentation - For MODEL methods.
 - What are options in a model.findOneAndUpdate() API/method, know more about it.
 - API - Update the user api with email ID.

+- Explore Schematype Options from the DOCUMENTATION
+- add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - PUT all appropiate validations on each field in schema.
+- Add timestamps to the userSchema